-I am a self-employed Samoa based Palagi (Pakeha) author, blogger and IT Entrepreneur.
+I am a self-employed Samoa based Palagi (Pakeha) author, investigative blogger and entrepreneur.

 I am the Managing Director of several private LLC companies, both New Zealand and Samoa registered, none of which have any significant debt outside of normal business trading practices.

 In 2000 I established a charitable trust in New Zealand (The Life Information Charitable Trust) and solicited for and received donations from New Zealand individuals and trusts.
 All income received was used for the purposes of developing a large website www.life.org.nz.
 I resigned as trustee prior to my emmigration to Samoa and have had no commercial or financial relationship with TLICT since resignation.

 In 2001 I established Red Cross Ministries, and over the years developed and hosted hundreds of websites for churches, charities and community groups.
 RCM ceased activities when I sold Go Kiwi Internet and all charitable websites were sold with the GKI business.

 In 2007, the Veritas Scripta Charitable Trust (established by my wife and I) bid for and received $45,000.00 NZD of Government funds (http://bit.ly/jFu9nB) for the purposes of conducting training to the non-profit sector.
 The VSCT delivered as promised.

 I am the co-founder and trustee of the SWAP Foundation (a Samoa registered charitable trust) and have financial interests in various companies and businesses in New Zealand and Samoa.